ReallyAnonNeurips2021/TopographicVAE/README.md

 - `tvae --name 'bubbles_dsprites'`
 - `tvae --name 'nontvae_dsprites'`

-To runrun the model from Figure 1, you can run:
+To rerun the model from Figure 1, you can run:
 - `tvae --name 'tvae_Lpartial_rotcolor_mnist'`

 ## Basics of the framework